microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalMembership.md

 # Get-EntraBetaServicePrincipalMembership

-## SYNOPSIS
+## Synopsis
-Get a service principal membership.
+get a service principal membership.

-## SYNTAX
+## Syntax

 ```
 Get-EntraBetaServicePrincipalMembership -ObjectId <String> [-All] [-Top <Int32>] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaServicePrincipalMembership cmdlet gets the memberships of a service principal in Azure Active Directory (Azure AD).
+the Get-EntraBetaServicePrincipalMembership cmdlet gets the memberships of a service principal in Azure Active Directory (Azure AD).

-## EXAMPLES
+## Examples

 ### Example 1: Retrieve the memberships of a service principal
 ```